Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 In the "bad things that can happen when you upgrade" section, note that `preserveWhitespaces` is now `false` by default.
-This option was introduced in Angular{nbsp}4.4, and if you want to know what to expect, you should read [our blog post about that](/2017/09/18/what-is-new-angular-4.4/).
+This option was introduced in Angular&nbsp;4.4, and if you want to know what to expect, you should read [our blog post about that](/2017/09/18/what-is-new-angular-4.4/).
 Spoiler: it may be completely fine or break your layouts.

 ### ngModel and reactive forms

-It used to be possible to use `ngModel` and `formControl` on the same form fields, buit this is now deprecated and the support will be removed in Angular{nbsp}7.0.
+It used to be possible to have `ngModel` and `formControl` on the same form fields, but this is now deprecated and the support will be removed in Angular&nbsp;7.0.

-It was a bit confusing and was probably not doing exactly what you were expecting (`ngModel` was not the directive you knwo, but an input/output on the `formControl` directive doing slightly the same job, but not _exactly_ the same job).
+It was a bit confusing and was probably not doing exactly what you were expecting (`ngModel` was not the directive you know, but an input/output on the `formControl` directive doing slightly the same job, but not _exactly_ the same job).
 We thought it was confusing too, so we removed the chapter talking about that in our ebook [6 months ago](https://books.ninja-squad.com/angular/changelog).